meg768/installing-new-rpi-from-scratch/README.md

 #### Build error
 Got an error when building at 83%.
 This seems to have solved it.
-Edit the file **CMakeLists.txt** and insert the following line at the beginning of the file.
+Edit the file **CMakeLists.txt** and insert the following line in the beginning of the file.

 ````
 SET(CMAKE_CXX_LINK_FLAGS "${CMAKE_CXX_LINK_FLAGS} -latomic")